Idiopathic intracranial hypertension: Causes

 "Idiopathic" means of unknown cause.
 Therefore, IIH can only be diagnosed if there is no alternative explanation for the symptoms.
-Intracranial pressure may be increased due to medications such as high-dose vitamin A derivatives (e.g., isotretinoin for acne), long-term tetracycline antibiotics (for a variety of skin conditions) and hormonal contraceptives.
+Intracranial pressure may be increased due to medications such as high-dose vitamin A derivatives (e.g., isotretinoin for acne), long-term tetracycline antibiotics (for a variety of skin conditions).
+Hormonal contraceptives, particularly the oral contraceptive pill (OCP), are not associated with IIH.
+A systematic review published in 2020 suggests the use of the term "drug-induced intracranial hypertension (DIIH)" after having applied a 'strict drug-causality algorithm' in determining IIH cases likely caused by the drugs they evaluated.

 There are numerous other diseases, mostly rare conditions, that may lead to intracranial hypertension.
 If there is an underlying cause, the condition is termed "secondary intracranial hypertension".
 Common causes of secondary intracranial hypertension include obstructive sleep apnea (a sleep-related breathing disorder), systemic lupus erythematosus (SLE), chronic kidney disease, and Behçet's disease.

+On July 1, 2022, the FDA issued an update that gonadotropin-releasing hormone agonists, drugs that are approved for treating precocious puberty, may be a risk factor for developing pseudotumor cerebri.

 Mechanism

 The cause of IIH is not known.
 The Monro–Kellie rule states that the intracranial pressure is determined by the amount of brain tissue, cerebrospinal fluid (CSF) and blood inside the bony cranial vault.
 Three theories therefore exist as to why the pressure might be raised in IIH: an excess of CSF production, increased volume of blood or brain tissue, or obstruction of the veins that drain blood from the brain.

 The first theory, that of increased production of cerebrospinal fluid, was proposed in early descriptions of the disease.
 However, there is no experimental data that supports a role for this process in IIH.

 The second theory posits that either increased blood flow to the brain or increase in the brain tissue itself may result in the raised pressure.
 Little evidence has accumulated to support the suggestion that increased blood flow plays a role, but recently Bateman et al. in phase contrast MRA studies have quantified cerebral blood flow (CBF) in vivo and suggests that CBF is abnormally elevated in many people with IIH.
 Both biopsy samples and various types of brain scans have shown an increased water content of the brain tissue.
 It remains unclear why this might be the case.

 The third theory suggests that restricted venous drainage from the brain may be impaired resulting in congestion.
 Many people with IIH have narrowing of the transverse sinuses.
 It is not clear whether this narrowing is the pathogenesis of the disease or a secondary phenomenon.
 It has been proposed that a positive biofeedback loop may exist, where raised ICP (intracranial pressure) causes venous narrowing in the transverse sinuses, resulting in venous hypertension (raised venous pressure), decreased CSF resorption via arachnoid granulation and further rise in ICP.